Identification of vaccine effects when exposure status is unknown: Causal Parameters

 A special case of a controlled direct effect (CDE) \cite{robins1992identifiability}, also called a per-exposure effect or a challenge effect \cite{o2014estimating,halloran1995causal}, is defined with respect to an intervention on the treatment $A$ and the exposure $E$,

-This CDE corresponds to the effect that is identified by a challenge trial \cite{hudgens2009assessing}; that is, a study where the participants are subject to an intervention where they are guaranteed to be physically exposed to the infectious agent.\footnote{Outside of RCTs, household studies are sometimes used to infer such effects, which are often called the household secondary attack rate \cite{halloran1995causal}.} Unlike the ATE \eqref{eq: ate}, the CDE is defined in a controlled setting, in which \textit{all} individuals are exposed to the infectious agent.
+This CDE corresponds to the effect that is identified by a challenge trial \cite{hudgens2009assessing}; that is, a study where the participants are subject to an intervention where they are guaranteed to be physically exposed to the infectious agent.
+Outside of RCTs, household studies are sometimes used to infer such effects, based on contrasts of household secondary attack rates \cite{halloran1995causal}.

+Unlike the ATE \eqref{eq: ate}, the CDE is defined in a controlled setting, in which \textit{all} individuals are exposed to the infectious agent.
 Thus, this effect is insensitive to the risk of exposure in the observed population.

-Finally, the estimands considered in Sections \ref{sec: ate}-\ref{sec: cde} can be defined conditional on any baseline covariate $L$.
-The distinction between estimands conditional on $L$ and marginal estimands will be of interest when we study identification in Section \ref{sec: identification}.
+Finally, all the estimands considered in this section can be defined conditional on any baseline covariate $L$.
+The distinction between estimands conditional on $L$ and marginal estimands will be of interest when we study identification in Section \nameref{sec: identification}.